mjfusa/Get-GraphAPI-Usage/README.md

 The script requires the following Microsoft Graph API permissions:
 - `Reports.Read.All` - To read usage reports
+- `Application.Read.All` - To read application information
+- `Directory.Read.All` - To read directory information

 ## Required User Roles (for Microsoft Entra)
 - **Reports Reader**